InkaDinka/Open-Seat-Monitor/README.md

 This repository is to show the structure of the web application.
-Full deployed project is in a private repository for server side injection and security testing.
+Full deployed project is in a private repository for sql injection testing.

 The deployed version is available at: https://openseatmonitor.com